Heard 'Em Say: Commercial performance

-The song was most successful in Finland, charting at number 10 on the Official Finnish Singes Chart.
+The song was most successful in Finland, charting at number 10 on the Official Finnish Singles Chart.
 "Heard 'Em Say" peaked at number 23 on the Irish Singles Chart.
 In the United Kingdom, "Heard 'Em Say" performed similarly by debuting and peaking at number 22 on the UK Singles Chart.
 Overall, the song spent 14 weeks on the chart.
 On August 12, 2022, the song was awarded a silver certification by the British Phonographic Industry (BPI) for shelving 200,000 units in the UK.
 Elsewhere, it entered the New Zealand Singles Chart at number 15.
 The song experienced lesser success in Australia, reaching number 27 on the ARIA Singles Chart.